Beacon technology has completely revolutionized both business and marketing.

 This translates into less work for you and less work for the consumer.

-Many people have voiced their concern about the possible downside of a mandatory app download.
+Many people have voiced concerns about the downside of a mandatory app download.

 Hudson’s Bay Company (HBC) decided to use a SnipSnap coupon app to promote offers and messages to customers in-store.